ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 This document defines Discovery of Designated Resolvers (DDR), a mechanism for DNS clients to use DNS records to discover a resolver's encrypted DNS configuration.
-This mechanism can be used to move from unencrypted DNS to encrypted DNS when only the IP address of an encrypted resolver is known.
+This mechanism can be used to move from unencrypted DNS to encrypted DNS when only the IP address of a resolver is known.
 It can also be used to discover support for encrypted DNS protocols when the name of an encrypted resolver is known.
 This mechanism is designed to be limited to cases where unencrypted resolvers and their designated resolvers are operated by the same entity or cooperating entities.

 --- middle